Past, Present and Future of Pakistan's wildlife

 9th Dec.
 2009 - 30th April 2010

-An exhibition hosted by the Mohatta Palace Museum that featuring the work of sixteen photographers including Aasim Akhtar, Umair Ghani, Arshad Ghori, Malcolm Hutcheson, Amean J. Tapu Javeri, Syed Javaid Kazi, Shamyl Khuhro, Akbar Khushik, Farah...
+The display featured the work of sixteen photographers including Aasim Akhtar, Umair Ghani, Arshad Ghori, Malcolm Hutcheson, Amean J. Tapu Javeri, Syed Javaid Kazi, Shamyl Khuhro, Akbar Khushik, Farah Mahbub, Arif Mahmood...

 Benazir Bhutto Gallery